 So you've built (or are planning) a new school garden and ribbon cutting!
 Then, what?

 Too often we see efforts to run an edible school garden falter because there isn't a single group or person responsible.
-Let us take care of that with one of our talented Garden Rangers!
+This frugal non- profit is dedicated to just that.
+We take care of that with one of our talented Garden Rangers!

 Garden Ranger Duties include:

 - Teaching weekly classes in the garden on topics including environmental sustainability, nutrition, and STEM

 - Maintaining the campus garden weekly (including holidays) to ensure healthy soil, safe and edible plants, and pest control

 - Turning compost and encouraging schools to collect organic food waste

 - Designing and appropriating lessons for various grades